pracsol/ModernDiskQueue/README.md

 ### Flexible Options
 MDQ provides flexible options for serializing data.
 You can select one of the following approaches:
 * **Blind Bytes** - The **non-generic** queue `IPersistentQueue` will accept any byte array for storage.
-It's up to you to create this byte array, and the queue doesn't care what it represents - it could be binary data like an image file or a complex data structure you serialized yourself.
+It's up to you to create this byte array, and the queue doesn't care what it represents - it could be binary data like an image file or a complex data structure you serialized yourself (out-of-band serialization).

 * **Built-In XML Serializer (Default)** - The generic queue `IPersistentQueue<T>` will use the default serializer based on `System.Runtime.Serialization.DataContractSerializer`.
 This is a reflection-based XML serializer.
 It offers the advantage of storing your data in human-readable format, but is verbose.
 It is retained as the default for backward compatibility but new projects may